Battle of Lake Trasimene: Setting the ambush

-The shoreline has changed since, but at the time of the battle the road led along the north shore of the lake, then turned south, still along the lakeshore, before climbing away from the lake through a defile.
-To the north of the road were a range of low hills which came closer to the lake towards the east, steadily reducing the open ground between them and the lake.
+The shoreline has changed since, but at the time of the battle, the road led along the north shore of the lake then turned south, still along the lakeshore, before climbing away from the lake through a defile.
+To the north of the road was a range of low hills that came closer to the lake towards the east, steadily reducing the open ground between them and the lake.
 The Carthaginians made camp where the hills were closest to the lake, near the defile.
 This was clearly visible to the Romans.

 Once it was dark, Hannibal sent the components of his army on night marches behind the hills to the north of the lake to take up positions from which they could ambush the Roman army.
 Night marches are notoriously difficult and often result in units becoming lost in the dark or alerting their enemy.
 The Carthaginians avoided both of these and took up positions on the reverse slopes of the hills.
 The Carthaginian cavalry were positioned furthest to the west, the north-Italian Gallic infantry to their east and the experienced African and Iberian infantry furthest east, relatively close to their camp.
 Modern historians place the bulk of the many Carthaginian light infantry either around the defile and its mouth or as reinforcing the Gauls in the centre of the Carthaginian line.

 On the morning of 21 June the Romans set off very early and marched eastward along the northern edge of the lake.
 Ancient accounts state that a thick morning mist near the lake limited visibility, but some modern historians have suggested this was either invented or exaggerated to excuse the Romans' subsequent unreadiness for battle.
 As Flaminius was expecting battle, the Romans probably marched in three parallel columns, which was their habit before a battle as this was relatively quicker to manoeuvre into a battle line compared with a single line of march.
 This swiftness was relative, as forming an army up in battle order was a complicated affair which would take several hours under any circumstances.
 The Romans would have had a screen of light infantry out to their front and, to a lesser extent, their flank, as skirmishing was usual before a battle with the armies' respective light troops shielding their close-order colleagues while they formed up.
 Flaminius did not send out cavalry scouts to make a more distant reconnaissance; Roman armies of the time rarely did so.